DOB: 5th Feburay 1993

 The Ondra Bio

 If there is one name that is synonymous with record-breaking climbing it’s Adam Ondra.
 This Czechia native has been climbing at the highest level – both on rock and the competition scene – for over a decade.
-Although he is a bouldering and sport climbing specialist, he also made the first ascent of what is frequently regarded as the hardest big wall climb ever attempted, the Dawn Wall.
-Ondra is frequently regarded as the best climber ever by outdoor publications as well as fellow professional climbers like Alex Honnold and Magnus Midtbø.
+Although he is a bouldering and sport climbing specialist, he also made the first ascent of the hardest big wall climb ever attempted, the Dawn Wall.
+Ondra is frequently regarded as the best climber ever by outdoor publications as well as by fellow professional climbers like Alex Honnold and Magnus Midtbø.

-Ondra has successfully completed 180 ascents of 9a or harder, to his name, and is the only climber to currently achieve the grade of 9c (5.15d).
-He also belongs to the exclusive group of 7 climbers who have climbed 9b+.
-He was also the first to climb the 9bthis benchmark with the ascent of + grade with his ascent o Change in October 2012.
+Ondra has successfully completed 180 ascents of 9a or harder and is one of the very few to achieve the grade of 9c (5.15d).
+He also belongs to the exclusive group of 7 climbers who have climbed 9b+, of which he was the first to send this illusive grade with his ascent of Change in October 2012.

 Adam got a very early entry into rock climbing, first getting an introduction to the sport at the age of three.
 His parents, both of which are passionate climbers, would take him and his two siblings to crags around Brno, a southern city in Czechia where Ondra grew up.